 • Find the race in EVERY workout and win it: if it’s a physical discomfort in a tempo run, push through it; if it’s a mental barrier in a recovery run, get over it.
 Practice mental toughness and confidence every time you run

 The weather at Oceanside is conducive for training, and we beat the heat by practicing in the morning.
-The winters are mild, but cool enough to toughen you up for the track season, and the summers are hot enough to prepare you for warm Cross Country races.
+The winters are mild, but cool enough to toughen you up for the track season.

 • Excel in the classroom.

 • Must compete in their school's respective Track & Field and Cross Country programs.

 • Work together as a team with a good attitude.

 • Obedience and adherence to the guidelines and each workout’s objectives.

 • Become a student of the sport